- Laura Davies - Curriculum Leader

 Throughout KS3, students are taught to use a wide range of different materials and techniques, in order to develop an in-depth understanding of the subject area.
 Students work to develop drawing skills, use chalk and oil pastels, ink, paint, print making, collage, ICT and photography as well as experimenting with sculptural materials such as wire, mod roc, card and clay.

 Recent projects include; a portrait painting project looking at the work of Frida Kahlo, an Urban Landscapes project, were students either went on a Shoreditch Street Art tour, or took part in a series of photography workshops with artist Ania Bas, focusing on the local area and developing photography skills.
-Our year 8 students have been investigating Typography and Graphic Design.

 Sarah Bonnell and Bow Arts Consortium